Administration of Justice and its Kinds

 Origin of Administration of Justice:

 The origin of the administration of justice is as old as Man.
-In primitive stages, man used to redress his wrongs violently by self-help or with the help of his friends or kinsmen.
+In the early stages, man used to redress his wrongs violently by self-help or with the help of his friends or kinsmen.

 As society developed and civilization advanced, quarrels between rival factions were settled by the elder men.
 In the beginning, this function was exercised by the pater familias but later by persons of position, influence, and social status.